Kennik89/NumberToTextConverter/README.md

 ```
 java -cp NumberToTextConverter.jar src/com/main/NumberConverter.java
 ```

+Pay attention that there will be a fixed instruction string in the output "Enter the number: " before enabling to type the input, when the JAR is executed directly, ie. on the terminal.

 ### Import in IDE
 1) Download/clone the JAR file in your machine
 2) In IntelliJ, go to File -> Project Structure